Sagan (ceremony)

 Sagun (सगन) is a Nepalese ceremony which involves ritualized presentation of auspicious food to a person to invoke good fortune and show respect.
 It is a highly revered ceremony in Newar society of the Kathmandu Valley.
 The food items served are boiled egg, smoked fish, meat, lentil cake and rice wine which represent Tantric concepts.

 The Sagan is presented during life-cycle events like birthdays, weddings and old-age rites.
 It is also presented at the Mha Puja ceremony on New Year's Day of Nepal Era.
 Travellers are given the Sagan before departing on a long journey and upon return from a trip.
-People who have achieved a special feat or survived a life-threatening accident receive it.
+People who have achieved a special feat or survived a life-threatening accident also receive it.
 The ceremony is also held to honor somebody.
 The Sagan ritual is performed by both Hindu and Buddhist Newars.

 Ceremony

 As per the general practice, the person receiving the Sagan sits cross-legged on the floor, and a Sukunda oil lamp is placed on a large leaf in front and to the right.
-The eldest woman in the house brings a tray containing flowers, rice and red paste and worships Lord Ganesh, the god of good fortune, on the Sukunda.
+The eldest woman in the house brings a tray containing flowers, rice and red paste and worships Ganesha, the Hindu god of good fortune, on the Sukunda.
 She then puts a dab of red paste on the forehead of the honoree and others in the room.
 The participants also take a dab of yogurt from a bowl and put it on the temple.